Keep-Calm-And-Code/Island/README.md

 Temples increase Happiness.
 Consuming Fish and Goods increases Happiness.

+Each building that produces stuff requires islanders to work at its Jobs.
+1 Job per building level, and 1 population needed per Job.
+Production falls if there are not enough workers.

 V)iew population to see more details about Happiness and food consumption.